Top Mistakes Online Instructors Make (And How To Avoid Them)

-What can be better for a student than after waking up in the morning to pour a nice cup of coffee, turn on a computer, and see what’s new and exciting in the world of e-learning?
+What can be better for a student than after waking up in the morning to pour a nice cup of coffee, turn on a computer, and see what’s new and exciting in the world of e-learning.
 No more missed classes because “the alarm didn’t go off”.
 No need to spend money on gas while driving to the campus.
-No more hassle with carrying lots of heavy books to class.
-No surprise why e-learning steadily gains popularity.
+No more hassle with carrying lots of heavy books to class with taking classes on online teaching platforms.
+No surprise, e-learning steadily gains popularity.

-Since the world of online education expands, it allures more recruits.
+Since the world of online education expands, it allures more recruits to online learning videos.
 Having the option of taking courses online is probably one of the most useful things the Internet has ever offered.
-No entry tests for enrollment to become a student, no eligibility requirements.
+How is teaching online different from face to face?
+No entry tests for enrollment to become a student, no eligibility requirements for entering a digital class and taking a course.
 You’ll always get your chance to pick through the online course just to make sure it is something you need or can handle.

 But what about those instructors who create online courses?
 Every online course has somebody who stands behind the curtain and creates content.
 Online instructors are those who navigate you through the information with teaching techniques they developed for learning process improvement.
 However, if a student is under the impression that he is experiencing a lack of information or not learning enough, this is something that will become a problem for course creators.

-Check out some online business podcasts or websites before you start.
-If you need help with creating a business plan, you can check an online course on “How to Write a Business Plan” , so it might be a great place for you to get all pros and cons first, and then start building your business plan for the year.
+Check out some online business podcasts or websites before you start teaching courses online.
+If you need help with creating a business plan, you can check an online course on how to write one, so it might be a great place for you to get all pros and cons first, and then start building your business plan for the year.

-Here are more reasons why the lack of a business plan would be a mistake for your online teaching business:
+Here are more reasons why lacking a business plan would not contribute to your online teaching business:

 - Reveals and evaluates any weaknesses of your business;

-- Discovers new business opportunities you haven’t thought about before;
+- Discovers new business opportunities you haven’t thought about before started teaching online course;

 - Strengthens your business idea through the market analysis and analysis of competitors;

-- Develops strategies on resolutions that deal with any potential challenges which derail a startup that you launched;
+- Develops strategies on resolutions that deal with any potential challenges teachers experience, which can derail a startup you launched;

-- Designates your target audience and shows ways of reaching them;
+- Designates your target audience and shows ways of reaching them as a creative teacher;

-- Encourages you to go through some calculations to determine how much money you need to gain profit and for your startup capital;
+- Encourages you to go through some calculations to determine how much money you need to gain profit and provides online advice for your startup capital;

 - Makes you look good and professional in the eyes of potential partners.